dansheffler/dtsheffler.com/_posts/2014-07-07-exporting-skim-notes.md

+---
+title: Exporting Skim Notes
+tags: [Skim, markdown]
+summary: A little script I wrote for getting all your Skim notes into a single nicely formated markdown file.
+---

 After I have entered marginal and anchored notes in [Skim], I need some way to export those notes and format them nicely for reading.
 Skim has some built-in tools for exporting notes, but I wanted (i)